OpenDMA/opendma-spec/OpenDMA-Spec.md

 Constraints:
 The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.

+> Note:
+> Paragraph §7 lists constraints that are only required for valid class objects.

 ##### §8.4 Valid aspect objects

 A *valid aspect object* is a class info object (§7) that is not a valid class object (§8.3), whose `opendma:Aspect` property contains the value `true`